Manual therapy uses several forms of soft tissue release to help correct imbalances in the body.

 - Digestive disorders

-To get your treatment started, book an initial physiotherapy assessment with Karen Chow.
+To get your treatment started, book an initial osteopathic manual therapy assessment with Halyna Vreken.